 Something rare though, that I really did enjoy was solving cases.
 I used to go on a website that would give you scenarios of crimes for children to practice using their thinking skills.
-Silly, I know, but I would go on there and analyze the culprit behind the crime.
-I would sit for hours at a time overthinking why somebody would steal their neighbor’s banana tree and rationalizing it, diagnosing them.
-My mother joked about taking away my computer, but deep down I knew she was genuinely concerned .
+I'd sit for hours doing the same puzzles over and over again.
+I'd move to more challenging puzzles as I grew older.

 My parents weren’t very influential but that’s how you knew where you were placed on the social hierarchy in my town.
 They say that the popularity thing fades when you get out of high school but apparently here, it doesn’t.
 Depending how cool your parents’ jobs are and how much money they roll in is what defines your popularity at Porter Stanton.
 It’s like hand-me-down uncoolness from your parents’ experience.
 My mom was a nurse at a local home for the elderly and my dad worked at the Marynn Casino.
 They weren’t high-paying jobs, but it was honest and that was enough for me.

 We lived in a small town near Albuquerque, New Mexico called Las Cruces where the sun was shining most days out of the year.
 Despite living in a quiet place in town, my street seemed the busiest.
 There wasn’t a moment without a car on the street, unless it was three o’clock in the morning.